About Parking Decals and Permits

 You need a hang tag if you bring a loaned or rented vehicle onto campus.
 Try to apply for the hang-tag in advance if possible using our online process.
 There is no grace period for obtaining hang tags or temporary online permits.
 Please visit our Temporary Permit page for more details.

 Permanently disabled individuals should apply for HP license plates with your state's Registry of Motor Vehicles and register with the UCAPS office to modify ID cards to grant access to all parking lots.
 You will also need to purchase a regular UMass Lowell parking permit.

-Those with temporary disabilities should go to the UCAPS office with a note from your doctor to receive a temporary HP hangtag.
-Temporary HP tags are usually good for no more than six months but can be renewed.
+Students with temporary disabilities should go to the UCAPS office with a note from your doctor to receive a temporary HP hangtag.
+Temporary HP tags are usually good for no more than three months.